lschneidpro/MLOps_clean-code-principles/README.md

 Finally, the dataset and model are updated are tracked with git and DVC.

 ## Request to the API
-An example of request is provided here:
+An example of querying the api is provided here:
 ```python
 import requests